ben-cassese/squishyplanet/docs/geometry.rst

     y(\alpha) &= c_{y1} \cos(\alpha) + c_{y2} \sin(\alpha) + c_{y3}
     \end{align*}

+The purpose of `squishyplanet.engine.parametric_ellipse.poly_to_parametric <https://squishyplanet.readthedocs.io/en/latest/engine.html#parametric_ellipse.poly_to_parametric?>`_ is to convert between the $\\rho$ and $c$ coefficients.

+We can now fully describe the boundary of the flux-blocking area as a 1D parametric curve: it'll be a piecewise curve when the planet overlaps with the limb of the star, and just the outline of the planet itself when it's fully in transit.
+This description lets us numerically integrate the equations that are largely solved analytically in `Agol, Luger, and Foreman-Mackey 2020 <https://ui.adsabs.harvard.edu/abs/2020AJ....159..123A/abstract>`_, which describe the flux blocked by 2D shape overlapping a portion of a stellar disk described by a polynomial limb darkening law.

 .. video:: _static/media/videos/_static/480p15/Transit.mp4
    :loop:
    :autoplay:

-The purpose of `squishyplanet.engine.parametric_ellipse.poly_to_parametric <https://squishyplanet.readthedocs.io/en/latest/engine.html#parametric_ellipse.poly_to_parametric?>`_ is to convert between the $\\rho$ and $c$ coefficients.

 Green's Basis
 ^^^^^^^^^^^^^

-With the planet's outline in this form, we can fully describe the boundary of the flux-blocking area as a 1D parametric curve even when the planet overlaps with the limb of the star.
-This in turn lets us numerically integrate the equations that are largely solved analytically in `Agol, Luger, and Foreman-Mackey 2020 <https://ui.adsabs.harvard.edu/abs/2020AJ....159..123A/abstract>`_, which describe the flux blocked by 2D shape blocking a portion of a stellar disk described by a polynomial limb darkening law.

-We happily leave a detailed explanation of this process to that impressive and thorough paper.
-However, we have made two additions when modifying the algorithm for this more general case that are worth documenting.
+We happily leave a detailed explanation of this process to Agol et al., who provide an excellent description of the algorithm in the paper above (which includes links to code examples and complete derivations).
+However, when adapting the algorithm for this more general case we have made two additions that are worth documenting.

 We assume the star's intensity profile is described as: